Estimation of integrated volatility of volatility with applications to goodness-of-fit testing: Simulation study

-Table 5 shows that the simulated levels are rather close to the expected ones, irrespectively of $n$.
-We have tested two alternatives from the class of CEV models, namely \bea \si^2_t = \si^2_0 + \kappa \int_0^t (\alpha - \si_s^2) ds + V_t \quad \mbox{and} \quad \si^2_t = \si^2_0 + \kappa \int_0^t (\alpha - \si_s^2) ds + \sqrt{\kappa} \int_0^t \si_s^2 dV_s, \eea corresponding to $\gamma=0$ and $\gamma=1$, respectively, and using the parameters from above.
-We see from the simulation results that the rejection probabilities are much larger for the second alternative than for the first, which can partially explained from two observations: First, the Vasicek model does not satisfy the assumptions from the previous sections since the volatility may become negative (in which case it is set to zero); second, our choice of $\hat \kappa$ is responsible for a large speed of mean reversion in the bootstrap algorithm which makes it difficult to distinguish between a Heston-like volatility of volatility and a constant one.
-It is expected that the power improves for an entirely data-driven choice of $\hat \kappa$.
+corresponding to $\gamma=0$ and $\gamma=2$, respectively, and using the parameters from above.
+We see from the simulation results that the rejection probabilities are much larger for the second alternative than for the first, which can partially explained from two observations: First, the Vasicek model does not satisfy the assumptions from the previous sections since the volatility may become negative (in which case it is set to zero); second, our choice of $\hat\kappa$ is responsible for a large speed of mean reversion in the bootstrap algorithm which makes it difficult to distinguish between a Heston-like volatility of volatility and a constant one.
+It is expected that the power improves for an entirely data-driven choice of $\hat\kappa$.